 I have been an active coach in the US at both the high school and college levels since 1994.
 During that time I have coached hundreds of students, developed and tabulated more than one hundred and fifty tournaments tournaments, including major invitationals and national championships, and have spent thousands of hours developing research and instructional materials for debaters all over the United States.

-Recently (2012-15), I have worked with Dipont Education Management and the US National Forensic League (NFL) (now the National Speech and Debate Association) to develop debate in China Korea, Japan, Morocco, and the Dominican Republic to support the growth of debate outside the United States.
+Recently (2012-17), I have worked with Dipont Education Management and the US National Forensic League (NFL) (now the National Speech and Debate Association (NSDA)) to develop debate in China Korea, Japan, Morocco, Taiwan, and the Dominican Republic.
 These efforts are supported by the new Harvard Debate Council (HDC) – NFL Global Debate Curriculum that I have edited.
-The curriculum is available in print and electronic app form.

-In 2015, I co-founded the Speaking & Debating Academy, a summer program for middle school students in the US and high school and university students around the world.
+In 2015, I co-founded the Millennial Speech & Debate Institutes, a summer program for middle school school and high school students in the US and abroad.
+There are locations in Boston, Washington DC, and Kentucky.

 This website contains many more details related to the efforts that I have undertaken to support the growth of debate.
 I hope you find the information at the site to be both interesting and useful.
 If you have any additional questions, please do not hesitate to contact me.

 Director of Debate, Lakeland School District.
 I have been the Director of Debate for the Lakeland School District since 2005.
 The district debate team is composed of more than fifty members and travels to more than 20 tournaments throughout the United States each year.
-This year, the team will travel to compete abroad (South Korea) for the first time in its history.
+The team has also travelled to China and Korea.
 Responsibilities include training beginning debaters, coaching more experienced debaters, organizing travel for tournament competitions, and hosting a national invitational tournament each year.
 Recent competitive highlights include sixth place at NSDA nationals, top speaker in the Stanford University tournament (out of 240) and eight best speaker at the Harvard University tournament (out of 500).

 Harvard Debate Council Summer Workshops (Cambridge, USA).
 In 2010, I co-developed the Harvard Debate Council Summer Workshops.
-Over the past three years during which I have co-directed the workshops, the workshops have served nearly 1,000 students from all over the world, including Canada, China, India, Mexico, South Korea, Taiwan, the U.K., and the United States.
-The workshop features sessions in policy debate, public forum debate, Congressional debate, and public speaking & argumentation.
+Between 2010 and 2014 I co-directed the workshops.
+The workshops have served nearly 1,000 students from all over the world, including Canada, China, India, Mexico, South Korea, Taiwan, the U.K., and the United States.
 As co-director, my responsibilities include overseeing the design and day to day management workshop, hiring faculty and staff, marketing, website development, developing and managing the budget, and growing relationships with partner organizations all over the world.

-In 2015, I started the Speaking & Debating Academy, a summer program for middle school students that will run in Boston, Dallas, Los Angeles, and Providence.
+Millennial Speech & Debate Workshops.
+In 2015, I started Millennial Speech & Debate Institutes, a summer program for middle school students that will run in Boston, Dallas, Los Angeles, and Providence.

 Teacher Training (Wuxi, China).
 In June 2012, I developed a training program for more than 100 teachers in China to support Dipont Education Management’s debate program.